 The six windows and the mesh ceiling provide excellent airflow throughout the tent while the two doorways make for easy entrance and exit.

-The Big Horn is an ideal option for families or friends camping together.
+The Big Horn is an ideal cabin tent for families or friends camping together.
 If you need to, you can create a degree of privacy with the room divider.

-The Tahoe tent measures 20 by 17 feet with a height of 6.5 feet.
+This Tahoe Gear tent has floor dimensions of 20 by 17 feet with a center height of 6.5 feet.
 It features one door, three windows, storage pockets and a room divider. $$

 If you need a tent that’s easy to pack up and transport, the Manitoba is a superb choice.
 It fits up to 14 people comfortably in three rooms and has a decent center height so you can avoid a stiff neck.